 Who is Sanchita Tiwari?

-8.00 P.M: Second session of archery practice, followed by a quick dinner before going to bed.
+8.00 P.M: Second session of archery practice, followed by a quick dinner before going to bed

 Given her daily packed schedule, she adheres to her study time very sincerely.
-“I believe, time management is very important, as it helps me to set my routine clear and follow it unfailingly.
+“I believe, time management is very important, as it helps me set my routine clearly and follow it unfailingly.
 No matter how tough the competitions are or how tiring the practice sessions are, I make sure to make-up for the missed lesson with extra study time.
 Every weekend, I brush up on my subjects and get my doubts cleared in case I have any.
-While my school teachers help me stays updated with the current discussions and topics, my mentors from BYJU’S guide me with my studies and subject related doubts.”
+While my school teachers help me stays updated with the current discussions and topics, my mentors from BYJU’S guide me with my studies and subject-related doubts.”

 Tips & Tricks to score A+ in studies

-Unable to attend classes every day, BYJU’S app works as her virtual class, where she makes ample use of the video lectures and their study plans.
+Unable to attend classes every day, BYJU’S – The Learning App works as her virtual class, where she makes ample use of the video lectures and their study plans.
 “I love the way maths concepts are explained with simple examples and innovative visual effects.
-I could get a good score in my 9th exam due to all those extra exercises that I practiced with the app.
+I could get a good score in my exam due to all those extra exercises that I practiced with the app.
 Since I am going to write my 10th boards exam next year, my mentor takes extra care of me by calling me frequently to help me with my doubts and queries thus helping me gain confidence over my weak subjects.”

 About the Topper: